 | Flexibility | Plugin-dependent | Unlimited |

 For most small businesses, WordPress is the right choice.
-It delivers professional results at a reasonable cost, and it gives you the independence to manage your own content.
-The key is having it built properly from the start — with performance optimization, security hardening, and a clean theme architecture.
+It delivers professional results at a reasonable cost and lets you manage your own content.
+The key is having it built properly from the start, with performance optimization, security hardening, and a clean theme.

-Choose custom development when your business requirements genuinely demand it: complex web applications, high-performance needs, unique user experiences, or integrations that would break WordPress's architecture.
+Choose custom development when your requirements genuinely demand it: complex web apps, high-performance needs, unique experiences, or integrations that would break WordPress's architecture.
+I build both, and I'll never push you toward custom if WordPress will serve you better.
+I'll tell you honestly when WordPress isn't the right tool.

-Not sure which approach fits your project?
+Not sure which fits your project?
 Let's talk about it.
-We'll review your goals and give you a straight recommendation — no sales pitch, just honest advice.
+I'll review your goals and give you a straight recommendation, no sales pitch.